Vegan alternatives for baking and cooking

 Swap milk chocolate for dark chocolate.
 Not only is it richer, and usually requires less added sugar for recipes, but it’s also naturally dairy-free.

-Agar flakes are a specialty ingredient but can be used instead of gelatin for recipes that call for it.
+Agar flakes are a speciality ingredient but can be used instead of gelatin for recipes that call for it.
 There are also a number of fruit gelatins available on the market, that work exactly the same way as traditional gelatin.

 Honey is a great natural sweetener which can easily be replaced with maple syrup, agave syrup or molasses.